 It's important to note that Florida's no-fault system does not apply to vehicle damage claims after a car accident.
 A liability claim for damage to (or total loss of) a vehicle can be made against the at-fault driver in Florida, with no limitations.

-The PIP benefits of a Florida car insurance policy kick in regardless of who was at fault for the car accident, and PIP protections benefit more than just the policyholder.
+The PIP benefits of a Florida car insurance policy kick in regardless of who was at fault for the car accident, and PIP protections apply to more than just the policyholder.
 PIP coverage also applies to: